ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-IBM i virtual machines in all the data centers support the configuration of large quanitity of data volumes except for the virtual machines in the `CHE01` data center.
+IBM i virtual machines in all the data centers support the configuration of large quanitity of data volumes.
 Configuring the large quantity of data volumes is supported only on {{site.data.keyword.off-prem}}.
 {: note}